AICC/CMI-5_Spec_Current/best_practices/index.md

 ###  Best Practice #{% increment bpCount %} – Use “progressed” verb for indicating progress during a session.
 For recording progress during a session, it is recommend to use a cmi5 allowed statement with the progressed verb (http://adlnet.gov/expapi/verbs/progressed) and a progress extension in the result (see section 9.5.5.1 of specification).
 Progress statements should not be sent for progress value of 100% as that indicates completion.
 Once the learner reaches 100% it is recommended that a cmi5 defined “completed” statement be issued instead.

+###  Best Practice #{% increment bpCount %} – Provide registration id in all statements.
+It is strongly recommend to include the registration id provided by the LMS at launch time in the context of all statements issued by the LMS and AU.

 ------